matwilso/matwilso.github.io/_drafts/ml-analogies.md

 # RL good tricks

 ## KL Divergence constraint on changing policy too much

+## Parameter space is huge

+Huge manifold of possibilities.
+Things are hard to search for.

+there is room for everybody. representation is there. training is not. getting the weights into the right spot.

 There is a big problem that many RL algos have tried to solve of not changing your policy too much at each step.
 The motivation for this is that you just have